 Relocating to San Francisco as a teenager, she spent weekends at the zoo studying animals, especially bears, and earning the nickname “Bear Chick.”
 After college, she worked in interior design, developing an eye for color combinations and the structure of space.

-Single again in 1999, Paula devoted herself to painting full time and has remained true to her childhood aspirations.
+Since 1999 Paula devoted herself to painting full time and has remained true to her childhood aspirations.
 She is captivated by the spirit of living creatures – people, animals, and flowers.
 She endeavors to capture the essence and feeling of an individual spirit in her painting.
 She paints from the inside out, the luminosity of their spirits lending a glow to the canvas.

 She has studied with notable teachers and artists, including William F. Reece, Carolyn Andersen, Ovannes Berberian, Louise DeMore, Steve Seltzer, Ralph Oberg, Jack Hines, Jessica Zemsky, Gary Carter, Robert Bateman, Bill Moyer, Loren Entz, Robert Moore, and Jim Norton.